AadityaSukhoi/Payal/README.md

-# Welcome to the Fanmade Website of PAYAL DHARE aka PAYAL GAMING
+# Welcome to the Fanmade Website of PAYAL GAMING
 ## Overview
 This website is a heartfelt tribute dedicated to celebrating her special day—Payal's birthday!
 This website features a beautiful digital scrapbook filled with cherished memories, loving messages, and delightful images that capture the essence of joy and love.